eser-chr/BUCKET/README.md

 ` sₖ = a₀ + a₁ + ... + aₖ`

-Updating or calculating from scratch the cumulative sum is an \(\mathcal{O}(N)\) operation.
+Updating or calculating from scratch the cumulative sum is an `O(N)` operation.

 # Problem
 ---
 Many algorithms (such as the Gillespie), at their core, have a main loop where both the underlying sequence and its cumulative sum are updated on every iteration based on a random number.
-If \(N  > 100\) this update is the bottleneck in the execution of the program.
-If \(N  > 10^6\)  we might start thinking for letting a GPU handle the cumulative sum.
+If `N>100` this update is the bottleneck in the execution of the program.
+If `N>1e6`  we might start thinking for letting a GPU handle the cumulative sum.

 In this project, however, we tackle another (not-so-rare) scenario found in many real-world applications in which the updates of the underlying data happen at a very small local range.
 For example at one iteration the underlying data present a change from element 40 to 50.
 In such a scenario we can use the so called lazy update protocol.